Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Results

 \subsection{Excitons}

 We devote this section to a convergence analysis of the excitonic states, whilst using our numerical implementation of the screening in the calculation of the matrix elements of the Bethe--Salpeter Hamiltonian as per Eq.~\eqref{eq:Bethe_Salpeter_equation}.
-In particular, we use the inverse dielectric matrix to compute the matrix elements of the interaction kernel $K$ as explained in Section~\ref{subsec:BSE_methods}.
-In practice, we discard the exchange term $X$ and evaluate only the direct term $D$, so that $K=-D$.
-Regarding the singular terms that appear in the direct term when $\bq = \bzero$, a proper treatment is necessary to avoid numerical errors.
-Section~\ref{subsec:BSE_methods} discusses how the head term of the screened potential for zero momentum is regularized, since that is the only one that requires a non-trivial regularization scheme.
+In particular, we use the inverse dielectric matrix to compute the matrix elements of the interaction kernel $K$ as explained in the Methods~\ref{subsec:BSE_methods} section. \markup{We will limit our discussion to the results obtained using the strictly 2D dielectric matrix, making the necessary remarks regarding the Q2D approximation when appropriate}.
+In practice, we discard the exchange term and evaluate only the direct term $D$, so that $K=-D$.
+Regarding the singular terms that appear in the direct term when $\mathbf{q} = \mathbf{0}$, a proper treatment is necessary to avoid numerical errors.
+The Methods~\ref{subsec:BSE_methods} section discusses how the head term of the screened potential for zero momentum is regularized, since that is the only one that requires a non-trivial regularization scheme.
 In brief, we perform an average of the screened potential over a small circular region $\Omega_{\Gamma}$ around the origin, just like expressed in Eq.~\eqref{eq:head_term_regularization}.
-In Section~S3 of the SI we argue why the singular terms of the form $W_{\bG \bzero}$ and $W_{\bzero \bG}$, called wing terms, can simply be set to zero.
-The terms of the form $W_{\bG \bG'}$ where $\bG \neq \bzero$ and $\bG' \neq \bzero$, called body terms in the literature, do not need any regularization procedure.
+In section~S.3 of the SI we argue why the singular terms of the form $W_{\mathbf{G} \mathbf{0}}$ and $W_{\mathbf{0} \mathbf{G}}$, called wing terms, can simply be set to zero.
+The terms of the form $W_{\mathbf{G} \mathbf{G}'}$ where $\mathbf{G} \neq \mathbf{0}$ and $\mathbf{G}' \neq \mathbf{0}$, called body terms in the literature, do not need any regularization procedure.

 At this stage, a study on how the excitonic binding energies behave with increasing refinement of the BZ, $N$, and increasing cutoff for the dielectric function, $G_{\mathrm{c}}^{\varepsilon}$, is a natural exercise to do.
 Due to practical implementations of the singular head element and the double sum over reciprocal lattice vectors for $D$ in Eq.~\eqref{eq:direct_interaction_term}, we have two extra parameters to account for: (i) the radius of the regularization region $\Omega_{\Gamma}$, that we denote by $q_0$; (ii) a cutoff for the reciprocal lattice vectors when calculating $D$, that we can denote by $G^X_\mathrm{c}$.
 As the parameter space is big, we make two separate convergence studies where we focus on the excitonic ground state.
 First, we study the convergence of the exciton energy level with $q_0$ and $N$ fixing a certain value for the dielectric matrix cutoff $G_{\mathrm{c}}^{\varepsilon}$.
 This time, we include all the reciprocal vectors in $D$, i.e., we set $G^X_\mathrm{c} = G_{\mathrm{c}}^{\varepsilon}$.
 Second, we fix certain $q_0$ and $N$ to study the convergence of the exciton binding energy with $G_{\mathrm{c}}^{\varepsilon}$ and $G^X_\mathrm{c}$.